sweirich/challenge/debruijn/debruijn2.md

 ## Strongly-typed AST

-In the case of STlC, recall the only two forms of types, base types and function types.
+In the case of STlC, recall that there are only two forms of types, a base type (i.e. Int) and function types.

 ```haskell
 data Ty = IntTy | Ty :-> Ty
     deriving (Eq,Show)
 ```

-The `Exp` GADT below has two type parameters:
+The `Exp` datatype below has two type parameters:

 1. The first (of kind `[Ty]`) is a typing context that provides the types of the free variables in the expression.

-   With de Bruijn indices, this context can be represented using a *type-level* list of types where the *i-th* type in the list is the type of the *i-th* free variable.
+   With de Bruijn indices, this context can be represented using a *type-level* list of types where the *i-th* type in the list is the type of the *i-th* variable.

 2. The second (of kind `Ty`) is the type of the entire expression.